-Adherents to Darwinism believe in survival of the fittest.
+Adherents to Darwinism believe in the survival of the fittest.
 To be clear, when Darwin’s devotees discuss the idea of survival of the fittest, they are not saying the most physically fit creature or creatures survive.

 For the record, I am not speaking of heroic deeds in battle or putting one’s life at risk to save another.
-Instead, I am writing about circumstances highlighting God’s mercy or, if you prefer, nature’s whimsy.
+Instead, I am writing about circumstances highlighting God’s mercy or, if you prefer, nature’s whim.
 For example, consider the saga of a fellow named Willy.

 As the city officer working in the area, I was dispatched to backup the DPS unit.
-I did not have much to do as the incident was pretty much over when I caught them.
+I did not have much to do as the incident was almost over when I caught them.
 You see, Willy tried to make it to the interstate, where he hoped his hotrod Pontiac would prove fast enough to make his getaway.

 Yes, those cars were fast.
 Their biggest shortcoming was in the stopping department.
 As both a young hot rodder and later a young police officer, I can attest to that reality.
 A four hundred horsepower, three thousand pound car had, for the most part, the same brake system as your grandmother’s hot-water six in those days.